Go Back

 • ½ teaspoon Dried Parsley

-• ½ teaspoon Italian Sofrito Seasoning Blend
+• ½ teaspoon Italian Sofrito Seasoning Blend (Trader Joe's is my go-to.)

 • ½ teaspoon Kosher Salt

-• ¼ teaspoon Red Pepper Flakes
+• ¼ teaspoon Aleppo Pepper Flakes

-• 2 Tablespoons Onion, finely chopped
+• 2 tablespoons Onion, finely chopped

-• 2 Tablespoons Bell Pepper, finely chopped
+• 2 tablespoons Bell Pepper, finely chopped

 • 1 clove Garlic, large clove, minced or grated